Employees spend much of their time in the workplace typing documents on the computer, attending meetings, analyzing data, and speaking with patients.

 Believe it or not, how the office space is designed influences the health and productivity of the staff.

 Office design should be factored into wellness initiatives to ensure the health and productivity of the staff.
 Through a health-friendly workplace design and structure, workers will feel good and become more valuable throughout their day.
-Keep reading for more reasons why office design is so critical and what you can do to make your office space more comfortable.
+Keep reading for more reasons why office design is critical and what you can do to make your office space more comfortable.

 Ensure there is a lot of natural light.